Those words have entered our footballing lexicon. Usually used by commentators when they score one of those type of goals.

 Eventually he took over as player-manager and even signed a couple of members from Spandau Ballet.

-Off the field once again he set an example with a clean living life, none of your barneys at a disco, sleeping with fellow players girlfriends or drink/drug problems for him.
-No all he had in his life was that assassination attempt, that bomb which blew up the team bus and of course, the helicopter crash which ended his playing career.
+Off the field once again he set an example with a clean living life, none of your barneys at a disco, sleeping with fellow players partners or drink/drug problems for him.
+All he had was that assassination attempt, that bomb which blew up the team bus and of course, the helicopter crash which ended his playing career.

 » This is an excerpt from a BBC Four documentary broadcast in 2007 in which they mention Roy’s signing of Martin and Steve from Spandau Ballet:

 Roy Race was a footballing ambassador.
-He encouraged kids to stay in school, study hard…etc, all that guff.
+He encouraged kids to study, stay in school…etc, all that guff.

-Then in 1990 he teamed up with another professional example of the game who, like Roy Race was never booked.
+Then in 1990 he teamed up with another model professional who, like Roy Race, was never booked.

-The thought of Gary Lineker singing… Yes yes there was that England/World Cup song abomination a few months back.
-I thought we’d wiped all memories of that.
+The thought of Gary Lineker singing… Yes yes there was that England/2014 World Cup song abomination.
+We had wiped all memories of that, thanks for bringing it up again.

 As always with Lineker, like with that World Cup song… “STOP TALKING ABOUT IT!”… this other project’s aim was to do good.